Dune (novel): Plot

 Duke Leto Atreides of House Atreides, ruler of the ocean world Caladan, is assigned by the Padishah Emperor Shaddam IV to serve as fief ruler of the planet Arrakis.
 Although Arrakis is a harsh and inhospitable desert planet, it is of enormous importance because it is the only planetary source of melange, or the "spice", a unique and incredibly valuable substance that extends human youth, vitality and lifespan.
 It is also through the consumption of spice that Spacing Guild Navigators are able to effect safe interstellar travel through a limited ability to see into the future.
 The Emperor is jealous of the Duke's rising popularity in the Landsraad, the council of Great Houses, and sees House Atreides as a potential rival and threat.
 He conspires with House Harkonnen, the former stewards of Arrakis and the longstanding enemies of the Atreides, to destroy Leto and his family after their arrival.
 Leto is aware his assignment is a trap of some kind, but is compelled to obey the Emperor's orders anyway.

 Leto's concubine Lady Jessica is an acolyte of the Bene Gesserit, an exclusively female group that pursues mysterious political aims and wields seemingly superhuman physical and mental abilities, such as the ability to control their bodies down to the cellular level, and also decide the sex of their children.
 Though Jessica was instructed by the Bene Gesserit to bear a daughter as part of their breeding program, out of love for Leto she bore him a son, Paul.
 From a young age, Paul is trained in warfare by Leto's aides, the elite soldiers Duncan Idaho and Gurney Halleck.
 Thufir Hawat, the Duke's Mentat (human computers, able to store vast amounts of data and perform advanced calculations on demand), has instructed Paul in the ways of political intrigue.
 Jessica has also trained her son in Bene Gesserit disciplines.

 Paul's prophetic dreams interest Jessica's superior, the Reverend Mother Gaius Helen Mohiam.
 She subjects Paul to a deadly test.
 She holds a poisoned needle, the gom jabbar, to his neck, ready to strike should he withdraw his hand from a box which creates extreme pain by nerve induction but causes no physical damage.
-This is to test Paul's ability to endure the pain and override his animal instincts, proving that he is, in Bene Gesserit eyes, human.
-Paul passes, enduring greater pain than any woman has ever been subjected to in the test.
+The purpose of the test is to appraise Paul's ability to endure the pain and override his animal instincts, proving that he is, in the eyes of the Bene Gesserit, human.
+Paul passes, while enduring greater pain than any woman who has ever been subjected to the same test.